 Diet can affect vision by impacting eye health.
 A healthy diet supports eye health and vision.
 Some important nutrients include:

 - Vitamins E and C, which can be found in spinach and other leafy green vegetables

 - Omega-3 fatty acids, which is common in salmon and other fish

 Poor diets that are high in saturated fats can increase the risk of calcification within the arteries, including the arteries of the eyes.
-As these arteries become clogged, blood flow to eyes can become restricted, causing problems with vision.
+As these arteries become clogged, blood flow to the eyes can become restricted, causing problems with vision.

 Smoking is not only bad for general health, it’s also bad for eye health and vision.
 According to the American Academy of Ophthalmology (AAO), smokers are more likely to develop age-related macular degeneration (AMD) than those who have never smoked.
-Smokers are also more likely to develop cataracts, and are at increased risk of optic nerve problems.
+Smokers are also more likely to develop cataracts and are at increased risk of optic nerve problems.

 Wear Eye Protection

 Eye injuries can permanently affect vision.
 Simply wearing eye protection during certain activities is an easy way to protect the eyes and vision.

 Eye protection should be worn while playing sports where balls or other equipment are likely to hit players, such as hockey.